Li-Yongcheng/FEM-PINN/README.md

 # FEM-PINN

 ## Introduction
-This repository contains the training code for the door frame example in the paper "StructureGraph: A universal performance evaluation method for engineering structures via heterogeneous graph neural network."
+This repository contains the training code for the door frame example in the paper "FEM-PINN: Integrating finite element method and Physics-
+Informed neural network for performance prediction of engineering structures via graph neural network."
 The required environment and dataset can be downloaded from Google Drive.
 <p align="center">
   <img src="https://github.com/Li-Yongcheng/StructureGraph/blob/main/StructureGraph.png" />
 </p>